materialsproject/pymatgen/docs/index.rst

 Basic usage
 -----------

-Useful aliases for commonly used objects are now provided, similar in style to numpy.
+Useful aliases for commonly used objects are now provided.
 Supported objects include Element, Composition, Structure, Molecule, Spin and Orbital.
 Here are some quick examples of the core capabilities and objects:

 .. code-block:: pycon